Information on Admissions

 All admissions applications and decisions for incoming freshmen and students who wish to transfer into UT Austin are handled through the University's Office of Admissions.
-Find out how to schedule a Campus Visit, meet with an Admissions Counselor, and more by visiting Be a Longhorn.
+Find out how to schedule a Campus Visit, meet with an Admissions Counselor, and more by visiting UT Admissions.

 Current UT students who want to change their major (or add one) in order to study Journalism need to visit the College’s Internal Transfer Information page.

 The School of Journalism requires 120 hours of coursework for graduation from the undergraduate program.
-A minimum of 33 and a maximum of 36 hours of major-specific coursework in the School of Journalism must be met, among other requirements.
+Students must complete 36 hours of major-specific coursework in the School of Journalism, among other requirements.
 Contact your adviser for more information.

 The School of Journalism offers and encourages multiple inlets for undergraduate internships.
 Students are encouraged to work with Communication Career Services to find internships that fit their needs and schedules.
 Internships are not limited strictly to journalism arenas.

 The School of Journalism sponsors several student organizations, including chapters of national organizations.
 Our student organizations are diverse and offer aspiring journalists the opportunity to learn, create and socialize with fellow students who share their interests.